 Edelweiss is a rare and exotic flowering plant that grows in the high-altitude regions of the Himalayas.
-These plants have beautiful white flowers that bloom in June and are a favorite among trekkers and hikers.
+Moreover, these plants have beautiful white flowers that bloom in June and are a favorite among trekkers and hikers.

 Primula is a beautiful and delicate flowering plant that grows in the rocky areas of the Upper Mustang region.
-These plants have showy pink, purple, or yellow flowers that bloom in June and are a common sight along the trekking trail.
+Furthermore, these plants have showy pink, purple, or yellow flowers that bloom in June and are a common sight along the trekking trail.

 The Willow tree is a deciduous tree that is commonly found near water sources in the Upper Mustang region.
 It has long, slender leaves and branches that droop towards the ground.

 Juniper trees are evergreen trees that grow in the rocky areas of the Upper Mustang region.
 They have aromatic wood and leaves that are used in traditional medicine.

 Additionally, pine trees are evergreen trees that grow in the forested areas of the Upper Mustang region.
 They have long needles and produce cones, and their wood is used for construction and fuel.